Azure/feast-azure/provider/tutorial/README.md

 In this tutorial you will:

-1. Create a feature store with SQL DB (serverless)
+1. Deploy the infrastructure for a feature store (using an ARM template)
 1. Register features into a central feature registry hosted on Blob Storage
 1. Consume features from the feature store to train a model
 1. Materialize features to an Azure cache for redis (online store) for inference